LetyM/percentile09/README.md

 ## Content

-* percentile09.sh: It runs the percentile09.py script.
+* percentile09.sh: Runs the percentile09.py script.
 Needs you to provide:
-- An input file url with parquet extension.
+1) An input file url with parquet extension.
-- The column's name with the distance data.
+2) The column's name with the distance data.
-- A name for the output csv file.
+3) A name for the output csv file.

 * percentile09.py: Reads the parquet file, calculates the percentile and returns the csv file with all the rows that meet criteria.